Iron for Babies

 As you can see, you have a bunch of options to make sure your little one is getting enough iron in their diet!
 Something as simple as a piece of iron fortified bread, served with tomato (the Vitamin C in the tomato will help with the absorption of the iron).

-Here are 5 of my favorite recipes that are rich in iron for babies and toddlers:
+Here are 5 of my favorite recipe that are rich in iron for babies and toddlers: